Skip to content

 Known Limitations

-• No validation of incoming message format
+• No validation of incoming webhook authenticity beyond Twilio signature

 Setup Instructions